protozis/LBM_CYMB/README.md

 - **Platform & Device**

 	A platform is an specific OpenCL implementation, e.g. Intel, AMD or Nvida CUDA.
-A device is the actual processor that perform the calculation.
+A device is the actual processor that perform the calculation, like `Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz`, `NVIDIA GeForce MX150`.

 - **Work-group & Work-item**